 Classes taken for Credit Recovery will require students making arrangements with the At Risk Coordinator and the Counselor to take classes through Acellus which uses an online platform.
-We currently have a grant that covers the cost of these classes.
-These credits may only be used for classes that the student has failed.
+These credits are intended to be used only for classes that the student has failed.
 High School Credit will be awarded when the online course are completed, including a final exam and an official transcript is obtained by the Counselor.
 Seniors taking Credit Recovery courses are required to meet all requirements on or before May 1st of the current School Term.
-All of other students will need to meet all requirements on or before August 1st of the next school term.
+All of other students will nee ed to meet all re equirements on or before July 1 .5 th of the next school term. • j